turboMaCk/glue/README.md

 - Reduce [indirection](https://en.wikipedia.org/wiki/Indirection) in glueing between parent and child module.
 - Define glueing logic on consumer level.
 - Enforce common interface in `init` `update` `subscribe` and `view`.
+- *You should read whole README anyway.*

-## Downsides of Glue
+## Downsides

-There are certain down-sides in using Glue.
+There are certain down-sides to choosing glue over manual usage of `Cmd.map`, `Html.map` and `Sub.map`.

 - I'm still thinking about how to work with views which takes multiple arguments where some are neither constant nor part of parent's model.
 For instance you can use routing and have `Route` stored in very top model.
 Then you can easily pass this route to child's view (since you can read it from parent's model).
-However if that child module has another nested module wich view takes `Route` you have a problem.
+However if that child module has another nested module whose view takes `Route` you have a problem.
 It doesn't make sense to store route in every model in chain but `view` part of `Glue` has `model -> Html msg` type signature.
 This means you can't chain this argument without storing it to every model in chain.
-There are workaround for this but it would be nice to have build-in solution for this.
+There are workarounds but it would be nice to have build-in solution for this.
 - In 2.x.x it would be nice to have function `updateWith : Glue model subModel msg subMsg -> (subModel -> subModel) -> ( model, Cmd msg ) -> ( model, Cmd msg )`.
 Unfortunetelly this will require breaking change in `Glue` and it's `glue` constructor.
 This idea is not verified and tested yet.